Kanharajput/StyleReact/README.md

                 <!-- if invalid is true it shows the red clr otherwise black -->
                 border: 1px solid ${props => (props.invalid ? 'red': '#ccc')};
                 ```
+    - Css Modules: This modules hepl us store styles of component seperatly from the component logical code.
+        - Change file names from button.css to button.module.css
+        - Import like ```import style from './button.module.css';```
+        - <FormHandler className={style.button}> attaching button class to FormHandler